DannyDainton/post-con-2019-workshop/README.md

 #### Example One

-For many versions `Dynamic Variables` have been part of the Postman app, these have been extremely valuable when needing to create random data in different area of the application.
-However, if you ever needed something other that a random `Int`, `timestamp` or `guid` you would need to either hardcode these values or create some JS code in the Sandbox.
+For many versions `Dynamic Variables` have been part of the Postman app, these have been extremely valuable when needing to create random data in a different area of the application.
+However, if you ever needed something other than a random `Int`, `timestamp` or `guid` you would need to either hardcode these values or create some JS code in the Sandbox.

 Now that's a thing of the past with the introduction of the random fake data variables into the application.
 A subset of the awesome [FakerJS](https://github.com/marak/Faker.js/) module has been added to allow you to create different random data sets in your request.

-In the first example we are using these random fake data variables, a list of these can be [found here](https://learning.getpostman.com/docs/postman/scripts/postman_sandbox_api_reference/#dynamic-variables).
+In the first example, we are using these random fake data variables, a list of these can be [found here](https://learning.getpostman.com/docs/postman/scripts/postman_sandbox_api_reference/#dynamic-variables).
 In the first `POST` request, we are using these in the `params`, `headers` and `body`.
 They are returned in the response results from the Postman Echo API.

 ```json
 {